synergy2test/brainstormers/readme.md

 ## Cost
 This app is cost-effective, with Big Mind Mapping sessions costing around $0.01 per session, making it accessible and powerful for brainstorming needs.

+## Possible Collaboration

+This project represents the initial step toward creating a comprehensive tool, game, or drag-and-drop software with significant potential for businesses and individuals.
+To bring this vision to life, I'm seeking collaborators or sponsors who are interested in contributing to its growth.
+As I currently lack the budget and advanced software engineering skills to fully develop it on my own, your support could be invaluable.
+If you're interested in collaborating or sponsoring this project, please feel free to reach out!